SarthakNarayan/Portfolio-blog-website/content/posts/blogs/example-blog-post.md

 ![](/media/image2-post-bookmarklets.png "Paste the code in the URL section, name the extension and save it.")

-Now go to any YouTube extension and test the extension.
-It should be working as expected.
+Now go to any YouTube video and click on the bookmarklet and it should be working as expected.